camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/outbound/rest.md

 :::

-The **REST Connector** allows you to make a request to a REST API and use the response in the next steps of your process.
+The **REST Connector** is an outbound protocol Connector that allows you to make a request to a REST API and use the response in the next steps of your process.

 ## Create a REST Connector task